 Myth #2: Employees will not retain the instructions given

-Sometimes managers skip training because of their preferred learning methods.
+Sometimes managers skip training and development because of their preferred learning methods.
 Everyone knows differently.
 Thus there’s no purpose in introducing a development choice that isn’t customizable; it’s simple to say.
 Although everyone learns differently, consider the number of years everyone spends in school.
 Humans can adjust and remember even if the information is not provided to them most effectively.
 Your staff will retain the data from a workshop long beyond the event itself, especially if the content is interesting.
 But it is the manager’s responsibility to maintain that expertise.
 The likelihood that employees will forget information increases if they are provided it without any means of applying it or revisiting it.
 However, if employees are taught something and then allowed to practice it over weeks and months, it will stick in their minds for much longer.
-The manager’s decision to support the employee training and learning after it has occurred will ultimately determine how practical your professional development experience will be in the long run.
+The manager’s decision to support the employee learning and training and development after it has occurred will ultimately determine how practical your professional development experience will be in the long run.

-Myth #3: Employee training is too expensive
+Myth #3: Employee training and development is too expensive

-This is likely the most frequent reason why employee development plans are not created.
+This is likely the most frequent reason why employee training and development plans are not created.
 Given that coaches used to be flown in from all over the country for intensive courses or seminars, it is easy to see how this misconception developed.
 However, as we’ve already shown, several very economical ways to offer educational programs nowadays exist.
 Sure, maybe you can’t take that cross-country flight any longer, but what’s to stop your team from participating in online training or webinar to improve soft skills?
 It is possible to provide your staff with growth opportunities without breaking the bank, which benefits everyone.